ikennarichard/appointment-app-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for all the help they provide.
+- I would like to thank Microverse for all the help they provide.
+- A big thanks to [Murat Korkmaz for his inspiring design on behance](https://www.behance.net/muratk)
+- Big ups as well to the code reviewers for the hard work they put in.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>